 Roaccutane Is My Last Hope

-If you have read any of my previous beauty posts, you will be aware that I have had acne for the last 16 year, (Click here to read more).
+If you have read any of my previous beauty posts, you will be aware that I have had acne for the last 16 year, (Click here to read Why I Choose to Spend a Higher Value on Skincare).
 But basically it has never gone away.
 Sometimes it got better but it would always go back to how it was.
 And I was fed up of the constant battle.
 So I finally wanted to do something about it, and I got a referral to see the dermatologist.
 Although I knew I would get options.
 In the back of my mind I knew I needed to try Roaccutane or Isotretinoin as it is medically know.
 Thanks to the world of social media more and more people have been sharing their story.
 I had managed to gather a lot of research, and felt it was the only option to get where I wanted to be with my skin.

 The first month on this drug is the hardest.
 Your skin gets worse before you start seeing any changes.
 Please bare this in mind when you start.
 Although I’m pretty sure your dermatologist will warn of this at the start of your course.
 Also make sure you read all the documentation and leaflets you get given about the drug.
 This will make you are aware of side effects and how to take your medication.
 However your dermatologist will say how they prefer you to take the medication.
 I’ve heard conflicting stories within my research on how people were taking the drug.
 I was personally told just to take it straight after a meal which would most likely have the most calorie and fat content.
 So I stuck to taking it straight after my evening meal.